Selling Tips > Colorado Contracts

-If you've bought or sold real estate you'll recognize the process of a real estate transaction and how it fullfills contracts law.
-Mutual agreement is demonstrated by the offer and acceptance and by the parties signing the contract, lawful objective simply means the seller is legally able to sell and this is why we do a title search.
+If you've bought or sold real estate, you'll recognize the process of a real estate transaction and how it fulfills contracts law.
+Mutual agreement is demonstrated by the offer and acceptance and by the parties signing the contract.
+Lawful objective simply means the seller is legally able to sell which is why a title search is done.
 The title company makes sure the seller has the lawful right to sell the property and it is lawful for the buyer to buy it.
 The consideration is something given with the promise to buy.
-Usually this is a small downpayment, called earnest money, and is given in addition to the future promise of full payment.
+Usually this is a small down payment, called earnest money, and is given in addition to the future promise of full payment.

 The Colorado Real Estate Commission (CREC) is a state regulatory agency which, among other responsibilities, has provided boilerplate real estate contracts to ensure the public is protected against scams and deceit in real estate transactions.
 All of these forms and contracts, along with broker licensing information, and a wide variety of other useful real estate related information can be found at the Colorado Division of Real Estate website.

 There are literally dozens of different CREC approved forms and contracts designed to protect the interests of the public as well as to promote the professional conduct of all licensed real estate agents.
-Amongst all of these approved documents, however, the following three have the most relevance in the majority of real estate transactions; 1.
-The Exclusive Right to Sell Listing Contract, 2.
-The Brokerage Disclosure Form and 3.
+Among all of these approved documents, however, the following three have the most relevance in the majority of real estate transactions: 1.
+The Exclusive Right to Sell Listing Contract 2.
+The Brokerage Disclosure Form, and 3.
 The Contract to Buy and Sell Real Estate.